Lord, please bless those, who are displaced from their homes, due to violence and natural disaster.

 Can you empathize with the plight of refugees in our world today?
 Even if you’ve never had to flee your home, have you ever felt like an outsider, who longed to be welcomed with love into other people’s hearts?

 Faith in action

 Would you like to help refugees adjust to life in your community?
-There are many opportunities through World Relief.
+There are many opportunities to volunteer through World Relief.
 You can also help refugees through the UN Refugee Agency UNHCR.